quintilesims/layer0/docs-src/docs/intro.md

 ### Environments

 Logical groupings of services.
 Typically, you would make a single environment for each tier of your application, such as `dev`, `staging`, and `prod`.
-Additionally an environment be either static or dynamic.
+Additionally an environment can be either static or dynamic.
 Static environments should be used when you require more fine grained control over an EC2 instance that a container will run on.
-Dynamic (the default) allows you to run containers without having to worry about managing and scaling clusters of EC2 instances.
+Dynamic environments (the default) allow you to run containers without having to worry about managing and scaling clusters of EC2 instances.